apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

       ... (the definition of the operation, its inputs and outputs)
 ```

-and comment out the first of the existing route implementations in your Vapor app:
+Comment out the first of the existing route implementations in your Vapor app:

 ```swift
 let app = Vapor.Application()